 ECOLINK FOREST SERVICES LIMITED

 Ecolink Forest Services Limited was established in 1990 as a joint venture between Esk'etemc and Tolko.
 Located approximately 50 kilometres south-west of Williams Lake, BC, Ecolink now has approximately 70 employees during peak season, 90 per cent of whom are Indigenous.
 Ecolink is governed by a board of directors consisting of three representatives from each shareholder.
 In 1994, Ecolink added logging to its operations and continues to seek innovative ways to grow to meet community and customer needs.
-Today, 28 years later, this progressiveness continues to pay off.
+Today, more than three decades later, this progressiveness continues to pay off.